 The estimation process involves using the Consolidated entity's specific data, relevant industry data and more general economic data.
 Each class of business is usually examined separately and the process involves consideration of a large number of factors.
-These factors may include the risks to which the business is exposed at a point in time, claim frequencies and average claim sizes, historical trends in the incidence and development of claims reported and finalised, legal, social and economic factors that may impact upon each class of business.
+These factors may include the risks to which the business is exposed at a point in time, claim frequencies and average claim sizes, historical trends in the incidence and development of claims reported and finalised, legal, social and economic factors that may impact upon each class of business, the key actuarial assumtions set out in section IV and the impact of reinsurance and other recoveries.